hypo69/hypo/docs/gemini/consultant/ru/utils/jjson.md

 """
 .. module:: src.utils.jjson
    :platform: Windows, Unix
-   :synopsis: Module for handling JSON and CSV files.
+   :synopsis: Module for handling JSON and CSV files, including loading, dumping, and merging data.

-This module provides functions for loading, dumping, and merging JSON and CSV data.
+This module provides functions for working with JSON and CSV data.
+It includes functions for dumping JSON data, loading JSON and CSV data, converting data to SimpleNamespace, merging JSON files, and parsing JSON from Markdown.
 """
 import json
 import os
 import re
 from pathlib import Path
-from typing import Any, Dict, List, Optional from types import SimpleNamespace import pandas as pd from json_repair import repair_json
+from typing import List, Dict, Optional, Any from types import SimpleNamespace import pandas as pd from json_repair import repair_json